antoine-pous/npmlogger/README.md

 * {Bool}

 When this feature is enabled, the path is automaticly created.
+Use [mkpath](https://www.npmjs.com/package/mkpath) package.

 ### log.fileLevel